debog/OptimizedRK/README.md

 Running
 -------

 + Conservative finite difference discretization of first derivative: Run the script `ConsFD_1stDeriv`.
-One can change the parameters in `ConsFD_1stDeriv` to try various orders, number of stages, etc.

 + Compact finite difference discretization of third derivative: Run the script `CompactFD_3rdDeriv`.

+One can change the parameters in these scripts to try various orders, number of stages, etc.
 The directory `example_output` contains some example solutions from these scripts.